RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. Pretty Good Privacy (PGP).
 Answer: D.

-PGP is an email encryption tool, not an identity federation standard.
+**PGP is an email encryption tool, not an identity federation standard**.
 All the other options are federation standards.

-### Question # 32 - Which of the following is a federation standard/protocol that does not rely on Simple Object Access Protocol (SOAP), Security Assertion Markup Language (SAML), or Extensible Markup Language (XML)?
+### [very important tricky] Question # 32 - Which of the following is a federation standard/protocol that does not rely on Simple Object Access Protocol (SOAP), Security Assertion Markup Language (SAML), or Extensible Markup Language (XML)?
 A. WS-Federation.
 B. OpenID Connect.
 C. Service Organization Control (SOC) 2.
 D. Open Web Application Security Project (OWASP).
 Answer: B.

-OpenID Connect is a federation protocol that uses representational state transfer (REST) and JavaScript Object Notation (JSON); it was specifically designed with mobile apps in mind, instead of only web-based federation.
+[very important] **OpenID Connect is a federation protocol that uses representational state transfer (REST) and JavaScript Object Notation (JSON); it was specifically designed with mobile apps in mind, instead of only web-based federation**.
-WS-Federation is a federation protocol that is part of the WS-Security family of standards and reliant on Simple Object Access Protocol (SOAP), so option A is incorrect.
+**WS-Federation is a federation protocol that is part of the WS-Security family of standards and reliant on Simple Object Access Protocol (SOAP)**, so option A is incorrect.

 Option C is incorrect; SOC 2 is a type of Statement on Standards for Attestation Engagements (SSAE) 18 audit report, not a federation standard.
 OWASP is a volunteer group of and for web app developers, not a federation standard or protocol, so option D is incorrect.